11 Tips for Social Media Optimization [+Why it Matters]

 - Facebook works best when using one custom hashtag and one popular hashtag

-- Instagram can use up to 25 hashtags at once.
+- With Lumen5, videos you post to Instagram can use up to 25 hashtags at once.
 However, most people say the sweet spot on a post is 11

 - Pinterest can allow several hashtags, but one or two is a great start